I’m not going to lie, this time of year can get spendy. But fear not, I am here to give you tips on how to save money on back to school shopping.

 Let’s get to shopping and save you even more money!

 Check with your local thrift store to see if they have a discount day.
-Goodwill has their tags colored and offers a certain discount on certain days for each color.
+Goodwill has tags that are colored and offer a certain discount on certain days for each color.
 Like Saturday might be all blue tags are 50% off, etc.

 Discount stores usually have really good prices but sometimes those prices are too good and the quality suffers.
 You will want to check out the item and see if it is worth spending more money for better quality.
 It just depends on the item.